-The second strategy is maximizing the minimal SINR subject to a power constraint [48], [16].
-This problem formulation is interesting when the power constraint is a strict system restriction which cannot be relaxed.
+The second strategy is maximizing the minimal SINR subject to a power constraint [16], [44].
+This problem formulation is interesting when the power constraint is a strict system restriction that cannot be relaxed.
 In this case, the problem can be formulated as where $P_o > 0$ is the given power constraint.

-Note that although we are optimizing the minimum SINR in both problems, it is easy to see that at the optimal solution of both problems all users will attain equal SINRs (see also [41]).
-In other words, the above design criteria both promise fairness among all the sub streams.
+Note that although we are optimizing the minimum SINR in both problems, it is easy to see that at the optimal solution of both problems all users will attain equal SINRs (see also [38]).
+In other words, the above design criteria both promise fairness among all the substreams.
 This is an important property in MIMO communication systems.
-In systems where some streams demand different QoS, e.g., systems with voice and data streams, the designer can replace each SINR $i$ in the optimizations with SINR $i/\rho_i$ where $\rho_i$ are constant weights that denote the importance of the sub streams.
+In systems where some streams demand different QoS, e.g., systems with voice and data streams, the designer can replace each SINR_i in the optimizations with SINR_i/ ρ_i , where ρ_i are constant weights that denote the importance of the substreams.
 This will ensure weighted fairness among the streams.

 One of the main observations of our work is that both optimization problems (6) and (7) can be solved using standard conic optimization algorithms.
-Therefore, in the next section we review these algorithms.
+Therefore, in the next section, we review these algorithms.